Get Your Ontario Private

 - Student name;

 - Type of training completed (i.e., security guard and/or private investigator);

 WHAT’S THE DIFFERENCE BETWEEN A SECURITY GUARD AND A PRIVATE INVESTIGATOR?

 A security guard is meant to be visible and provide a sense of security to those around him or her.
-Guards are trained to address dangerous situations, and have full knowledge of First aid and CPR.
-A Security Guard is trained to observe and report and enforce private property rules.
+Guards are trained to address dangerous situations and have full knowledge of First aid and CPR.
+A Security Guard is trained to observe, report and enforce private property rules.

-I ALREADY HAVE A SECURITY GUARD LICENSE OR PRIVATE INVESTIGATOR LICENCE FROM OUTSIDE OF ONTARIO.
+I ALREADY HAVE A SECURITY GUARD LICENSE OR PRIVATE INVESTIGATOR LICENSE FROM OUTSIDE OF ONTARIO.
 DO I NEED AN ONTARIO LICENCE TO WORK IN ONTARIO?